nenadpejic/examples/react-styled-components/README.md

 - Create custom component `Animate`
 - Create custom hook `useAnimationTriger`
 - Wrap component you want to animate in the `Animate` component
-- Call the `useAnimationTrigger` hook to get the `isAnimating` boolean value and `animationThresholdRef` reference
+- Call the `useAnimationTrigger` hook to get the `shouldAnimate` boolean value and `animationThresholdRef` reference
 - Set the `animationThresholdRef` as a ref on the component which threshold you want watched ti determin when the animation starts
-- Set the `isAnimating` to the `Animate` component so it knows when to start the animation
+- Set the `shouldAnimate` to the `Animate` component so it knows when to start the animation

 NOTES: